Maintaining Legal Status

 - Students may engage in full-time work (over 20 hours per week) during official school breaks and vacations.

-- All paperwork relating to an extension must be submitted to the IS Advisor at least ten days in advance of the program end date
+- All paperwork relating to an extension must be submitted by email to the IS Advisor at least ten days in advance of the program end date